publiccodenet/about/activities/member-relations/index.md

 # Member relations

 The Foundation for Public Code is a member-owned association.
 Only wholly publicly owned organizations may become members.
-Members participate in the steering, governance and financing of the association.
+Members participate in the steering and governance of the association by voting at the general assembly.
+They also participate in the financing of the association through yearly dues.

 ## What membership is